YanaDev49/Teachings-With-Terraform/Terraform-State-File.md

 # What is a terraform state file and why is it important?
 ![image](https://github.com/user-attachments/assets/bbf16d60-3811-47d8-b2f7-4ccd48ae650c)

-#### your terraform statefile is a record of your your existing infrastructure.
+#### your terraform statefile is a record of your existing infrastructure.
 Its an up to date record of your actual state.
 This is crucial because it helps ensure idempotency.

 ## What is Idempotency in Terraform? 🤔
 ![image](https://github.com/user-attachments/assets/501ec14b-1d47-4039-8ab5-2edcee178f95)